Having used my Stryd for almost a year now, I feel ready to do a Stryd footpod review.

 I am not a super fast, young, elite runner but rather I am a 58-year-old female who took up running around 8 years ago.

-I run mainly for pleasure but also do competitions from 5km to marathon.
+I run mainly for pleasure but also do competitions in all distances but mainly 10km to marathon.
 Around me are mostly trails, so I was interested to see how the Stryd footpod would cope with lots of ups and downs and bumpy terrain.

-Until I got my Stryd I had been doing MAF training (training by heart rate), so I felt this was going to be an interesting comparison.
+Until I got my Stryd I had been doing MAF training (training by heart rate).
+I have had good succes with heart rate training so I felt this was going to be an interesting comparison.
+I hope that you find this Stryd footpod review useful.

 The Stryd footpod measures your running power and then shows you how to increase it so that you can become a better and more efficient runner.

 The pod weighs about 7 grams and attaches to the laces of your shoes via a mini bracket.
-You receive 2 brackets (black and orange) just in case you lose one.
+You receive 2 brackets (black and orange).

-I would have liked the pod to be available in different colours as it is quite hard to spot on your shoe so perhaps easy to lose.
+My one suggestion to Stryd, is that I would have liked the pod to be available in different colours as it is quite hard to spot on your shoe and also potentially easy to lose at the bottom of your bag.

 I use Stryd along with my Garmin Fenix 5S.
 It will work with any android phone or iPhone and most running watches.